pynickle/TensorFlow-Course-Zh-cn/doc/1-basics/variables/README.rst

 使用现有变量初始化变量
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+New variables can be initialized using other existing variables' initial
 values by taking the values using initialized\_value().

+Initialization using predefined variables' values

 .. code:: python

+    # Create another variable with the same value as 'weights'.
     WeightsNew = tf.Variable(weights.initialized_value(), name="WeightsNew")

+    # Now, the variable must be initialized.
     init_WeightsNew_op = tf.variables_initializer(var_list=[WeightsNew])

+As it can be seen from the above script, the ``WeightsNew`` variable is
+initialized with the values of the ``weights`` predefined value.

+Running the session
 -------------------

+All we did so far was to define the initializers' ops and put them on the
+graph.
+In order to truly initialize variables, the defined initializers'
+ops must be run in the session.
+The script is as follows:

+Running the session for initialization

 .. code:: python

     with tf.Session() as sess:
+        # Run the initializer operation.
         sess.run(init_all_op)
         sess.run(init_custom_op)
         sess.run(init_WeightsNew_op)

+Each of the initializers has been run separated using a session.

+Summary
 -------

+In this tutorial, we walked through the variable creation and
+initialization.
+The global, custom and inherited variable initialization
+have been investigated.
+In the future posts, we investigate how to save
+and restore the variables.
+Restoring a variable eliminate the necessity
+of its initialization.